NaXzyu/Dialogos/docs/Design-Doc-SocraticAgent.md

 ## Optimized Reward Signal Framework

 The SocraticAgent's performance is driven by an optimized reward signal framework that ensures adaptive and goal-oriented behavior.
+This framework is designed to evaluate and reinforce the agent's actions across various states, with a particular focus on the Orient state's analytical capabilities.

 ### Adaptive Action Potential
 - **Dynamic Triggers**: The agent's states are influenced by an adaptive action potential, a variable metric that prompts state transitions when it surpasses dynamic thresholds.